Nithin031/Intelligence-Sig-Recs-2025/NonMandatoryTasks/XAIQuest/Task4/Task4.md

 ### Mixup / CutMix Augmentation Comparison

-We trained additional versions of the models with Mixup and CutMix augmentations to evaluate their effect on robustness:
+I trained additional versions of the models with Mixup and CutMix augmentations to evaluate their effect on robustness:

 * **Mixup:** Combines pairs of images and their labels linearly.
 Provides smoother decision boundaries.
 * **CutMix:** Replaces random patches in an image with patches from another image and adjusts labels proportionally.